top of page

 By Mark Schipper

-This site—5th Down College Football—takes its name from a disaster Franklin Roosevelt would have called the second-greatest infamy of the twentieth century, just behind the surprise bombing of the fleet at Pearl Harbor back in Forty-One.
-This second, slightly lesser known cataclysm manifested itself at the tail out of a hot, noisy, and slippery Saturday afternoon on the Omniturf surface at Faurot Field in Columbia, Missouri.
+This site—5th Down College Football—takes its name from a disaster Franklin Roosevelt would have called the second-greatest infamy of the twentieth century, just behind the surprise bombing of the fleet at Pearl Harbor back in '41.
+This second, slightly lesser known cataclysm happened at the tail out of a hot, loud, and slippery Saturday at Faurot Field in Columbia, Missouri.

-The outrage, as many call it, appeared out of nowhere, metastasizing through a series of incidents and errors so confounding in their cumulative effect that a cargo-ship’s hold worth of permutation proofs, generated by the most indiscriminate chaos theory ever authored, could not have predicted it.
+The outrage, as many called it, came to fruition through a series of minor incidents and major errors so confounding in their cumulative effect that the wildest chaos theory ever authored could not have forecasted it.

-“One of the most mind-boggling break downs in officiating we have seen in years,” was how CNN described the kerfuffle that night on their national broadcast coverage of the mayhem at Mizzou.
+“One of the most mind-boggling break downs in officiating we have seen in years,” was how CNN described the chaos that night on their national broadcast coverage of the mayhem at Mizzou.

 DOWN IN MIZZOU